 DASH Services have published a guide to "the ideal property", showing landlords what they can do, room-by-room, to meet the required standards and avoid any problems.

 Houses in Multiple Occupation (HMOs)

 A House in Multiple Occupation (HMO) is a property occupied by members of more than one household who share amenities and facilities.
 This includes houses converted into bedsits and flats, shared houses, and those in which students live.
-You must have a license from the Council to let an HMO.
-You can find full details and check whether you need a license on our HMO licensing page.
+You must have a licence from the Council to let an HMO.
+You can find full details and check whether you need a licence on our HMO licensing page.

 Landlords must provide their tenants with an Energy Performance Certificate for the property they are letting.
 Energy efficient homes are more likely to be let easily, and to have more satisfied tenants who stay for longer, as well as having a lower impact on the environment.
 You can claim tax relief on energy efficiency works up to £1,500, and you may find that you can get work done for less than the high street price by joining a collective purchasing group.

 If you want to find out more about what you can do to improve energy efficiency and, what grants, discounts and rebates are available, see our Energy Efficiency pages.

 Rented homes are statistically more likely to be subject to burglary than owner-occupied ones, particularly if their owner appears to have invested less in security than neighbouring properties.
 You can find information about how to keep your property and your tenants safe on our Community Safety Partnership’s website.

 Unipol student accreditation scheme